Breaking the Centralized Black Box: Zoomex and UR Launch the World's First Multi-Currency Virtual Card with a Focus on Transparent Ecosystem

-SINGAPORE / ACCESS Newswire / March 6, 2026 / In an era where the cryptocurrency industry has been thoroughly tested and user demand for "transparency" has reached its peak, the world-leading digital asset exchange platform, Zoomex, announces the official launch of its long-awaited flagship financial product Zoomex Card (Virtual Mastercard).
+VICTORIA, Seychelles, March 9, 2026 /PRNewswire/ -- In an era where the cryptocurrency industry has been thoroughly tested and user demand for "transparency" has reached its peak, the world-leading digital asset exchange platform, Zoomex, announces the official launch of its long-awaited flagship financial product - Zoomex Card (Virtual Mastercard).

 The launch of Zoomex Card is not merely a business expansion, but another important milestone in Zoomex's commitment to its core values of "fairness, justice, and transparency."
 By seamlessly integrating digital assets into the global payment network, Zoomex is redefining the practical everyday value of cryptocurrency.